whbrewer/nemo-spc/README.md

 # nemo-spc
-Binary packaged version of Nemo2 for use with SPC
+Package for installing Nemo2 on SPC

 ## install nemo
 Download and compile Nemo from here: